IRA money market accounts to save for retirement

 An IRA money market account can be a good option if you desire a higher interest rate than a regular savings accounts can provide, as well as the ability to move your money quickly, but don't want to court excess risks.

-The primary perk of an IRA is that no matter what investment products you choose within the account, you can gain substantial income tax benefits just for contributing.
+The primary perk is that no matter what investment products you choose within the account, you can gain substantial income tax benefits just for contributing.
 For example, if your tax rate is 35 percent between federal and state, you can save $350 in taxes for every $1,000 you contribute to your IRA.